Delivery (web series): Development

 On August 28, 2021, Gyeonggi-do Co., Ltd announced their third web series, Delivery, as part of their new concept of a shared market economy between local organizations and small and medium-sized enterprises through an integrated marketing platform such as an on/offline sales system and marketing support.
 The company previously produced Dangerous Invitation (2020) and 8 Reasons I Don't Want to Marry You (2021), which had a significant effect in promoting product placement (PPL) for small and medium-sized businesses in the province.

 The CEO of Gyeonggi-do Co., Ltd., Lee Seok-Hoon, said, "In a difficult time due to COVID-19, we decided to produce a web drama with a solid scenario and large casting to promote excellent products of small and medium-sized businesses in the province.
 It will be an excellent opportunity to promote naturally."
 Jeon Young-won, CEO of Azero Co., Ltd., participating in this web drama PPL, said, "Small and medium-sized enterprises have a lot of difficulties in public relations due to problems such as funds, and it is challenging to keep up with trends.
 We are looking forward to the effect of one stone and two birds."

 Casting

 In August 2021, Gyeonggi-do Co., Ltd announced Delivery starring Cho Mi-yeon and Lee Tae-vin as the leads.
 It is said that the casting of "Miyeon, the main vocalist of girl group (G)I-dle [who] has [the] strong overseas and domestic fandom willingly decided to appear in this web drama to help local small and medium-sized enterprises during difficult times due to COVID-19 in the province."
 The leads are said to have already started intensive action training for high workability.
 Choi Hwan-hee and Kim Eung-soo officially joined the cast on August 31 and September 2, respectively.

 Filming

 Principal photography began in September 2021 and ended on October 6.
-The first script-reading was held on September 3, 2021, at Nuri Dream Square in Sangam-dong, Mapo-gu, Seoul, South Korea with the attendance of the cast and crew.
+The first script-reading was held on September 3, 2021, at Nuri Dream Square in Sangam-dong, Mapo District, Seoul, South Korea with the attendance of the cast and crew.